ResonanceGroup/VOX-UI/cline_docs/activeContext.md

 # Active Context - VOX-UI

 ## Current Status
-**COMPLETED IMPLEMENTATION** - Node-RED function node for JSON payload processing and orb overlay control is complete.
+**COMPLETED IMPLEMENTATION AND FIX** - Node-RED function node for JSON payload processing and orb overlay control is complete, with fade-out animation fix applied.

 ## What I'm Working On Now
 - Finalizing documentation and testing procedures